cmus/cmus/Doc/cmus-tutorial.md

 +---------------------------------------------------------------------+
 ```

-Now, use the <kbd>arrow keys</kbd>, <kbd>Enter</kbd> and <kbd>Backspace</kbd> to navigate to where you have audio files stored.
+Now, use the :arrow_up: and :arrow_down: keys, <kbd>Enter</kbd> and <kbd>Backspace</kbd> to navigate to where you have audio files stored.
 To add music to your cmus library, use the arrow keys to highlight a file or folder, and press <kbd>a</kbd>.
 When you press </kbd>a</kbd> cmus will move you to the next line down (so that it is easy to add a bunch of files/folders in a
 row) and start adding the file/folder you pressed <kbd>a</kbd> on to your library.
 This can take a while if you added a folder with a lot in it.
 As files are added, you will see the second time in the bottom right go up.
 This is the total
 duration of all the music in the cmus library.